HEADLINE EVENTS

 HEADLINE EVENT

-The Aging Paradox: Loss, Growth, and Psychology's Essential Role
+The Aging Paradox: Change, Growth, and Psychology's Essential Role

 Aging can bring compounding challenges — cognitive changes, physical decline, social isolation, loss of purpose, and anxiety about end of life.
 Yet here's the paradox: research consistently shows that older adults report greater emotional well-being, clearer priorities, and deeper satisfaction than younger people.
 The brain doesn't simply decline, it reorganizes.
 People don't just lose, they refine.
 This session confronts the complexities of aging, exploring what it means to "age well," the barriers that make aging more difficult for some populations, and what psychology knows about helping people navigate this period of profound transition with their dignity and well-being intact.